Foodie travellers write about the best cooking classes & tours

 Most visitors to Washington, DC come to learn about the nation’s history via the Smithsonian Museums, the Capitol, and the plethora of memorials on the National Mall.
 But very few tourists learn anything about the city itself.
 Which, as a city with a rich cultural history, a city that has seen so many world-changing events, is a tragedy.

 Enter Carpe DC Food Tours.
-The founders of Carpe DC wanted to get tourists off of the normal beaten paths of DC and into its less-visited neighborhoods, while introducing them to the city’s most iconic food spots.
+The founders of Carpe DC wanted to get tourists off of the normal beaten paths of DC and into its less-visited neighbourhoods, while introducing them to the city’s most iconic food spots.

 Not only does Carpe DC ensure that its guests learn about the city and leave with a full stomach, but a portion of every ticket is donated to Bread for the City, a charity that provides services to DC locals including providing food, clothing, and legal and medical services.